retirement savings | november 26, 2024

 Thought Leadership Senior Manager

-Whether you’re still accumulating assets, preparing to transition into retirement, or you’ve already retired, you’ve probably wondered whether it would make sense to consolidate and streamline your investments.
+Whether you’re still accumulating assets, preparing to transition into retirement, or already retired, you’ve probably wondered whether it would make sense to consolidate and streamline your investments.
 The primary benefit to consolidation is that having a clear picture of your financial holdings can help you more easily monitor and manage them.
-After all, investment management can prove time‑consuming and, oftentimes, overwhelming, especially if your retirement savings are divided among numerous accounts with multiple providers.
+After all, investment management can prove time‑consuming and, oftentimes, overwhelming, especially if your accounts are divided among multiple providers.

 According to the Bureau of Labor Statistics, younger baby boomers (those born between 1957 and 1964) held an average of 12.7 jobs through age 56.1 Multiple employers may mean several workplace retirement accounts to manage and maintain.
 Streamlining those accounts by consolidating them could be an important step toward getting your financial house in better order and keeping it that way.